|

 confident about your rhythm than playing with continuous downbeat clicks

+ever will.
 Imagine, after incrementally spacing the metronome clicks farther and

 farther apart, practicing Stars and Stripes Forever with the metronome